-DEPOSIT FEE -- All Allied Health programs must pay \$100 deposit on tuition before the set deadline date or make other arrangements in the financial aids office.
-Refundable \$100 if not admitted into program.
-If admitted, the \$100 is deducted from first quarter's
+All students accepted into allied health programs must pay \$100 deposit on tuition before the set deadline date or make other arrangements with the Director of Financial Aid.
+The \$100 is refunded if the student is not enrolled into the program.
+If enrolled, the \$100 is deducted from the first quarter's tuition.